bdurand/sidekiq-encrypted_args/README.md

 ## Solution

 This gem adds Sidekiq middleware that allows you to specify job arguments for your workers that should be encrypted in Redis.
 You do this by adding `encrypted_args` to the `sidekiq_options` in the worker.
-Jobs for these workers will have their arguments encrypted in Redis and decrypted when passed to `perform` method.
+Jobs for these workers will have their arguments encrypted in Redis and decrypted when passed to the `perform` method.

 To use the gem, you will need to specify a secret that will be used to encrypt the arguments as well as add the middleware to your Sidekiq client and server middleware stacks.
 You can set that up by adding this to the end of your Sidekiq initialization: